drorle/pontera/README.md

 ## terraform
 It contains:

-The required module under "terraform/module"
+The required module under "terraform/module".

-Example files under "terraform/" that will deploy the resources
+Example files are located under "terraform/".
+Those are configured to deploy the resources.

 ### Notes
 When calling the module you must provide some subnet (see example), otherwise the deployment will fail.